damianhakert/damianhakert.github.io/source/direction/index.md

 ### Code Review

-You should be able to review any code within GitLab quickly, easily and in a way that all relevant parties get notified.

 - [Pre-post comment code](https://gitlab.com/gitlab-org/gitlab-ce/issues/3502) see what the current state of the code is where in a previous commit a comment was placed
 - [Merge if green button if tests are still running](https://gitlab.com/gitlab-org/gitlab-ce/issues/2640)
 - [Allow cross server merge requests](https://gitlab.com/gitlab-org/gitlab-ce/issues/4013) (paste url when making a new MR)